rijalati/docker-oltpbench/README.md

 `ORACLEMVN_PASS` -- password for the above username, used to generate a maven encrypted password that is actually written to the settings.xml file.

+`ACCEPT_OTN_BOOL` -- indicates that you accept the Oracle Technology Network License Agreement.
+Only accepts true or false.